What is the Gravitational field?

-Another point of view is the field concept.The gravitational field is a force field.The gravitational field exists around a particle.Whenever another particle enters in the gravitational field ,it will experience an attractive force.The field therefore plays an important role in our thinking about the forces between particles.According to this view we first determine the gravitation field established by the given distribution of particles.Secondly we calculate the gravitational field exerted on another particle placed in its field.When a body is placed in the vicinity of earth,it will experience an attractive force equal to the weight of the body m g.
+Another point of view is the field concept.The gravitational field is a force field.The gravitational field exists around a particle.Whenever another particle enters in the gravitational field, it will experience an attractive force.The field, therefore, plays an important role in our thinking about the forces between particles.According to this view, we first determine the gravitation field established by the given distribution of particles.Secondly, we calculate the gravitational field exerted on another particle placed in its field.When a body is placed in the vicinity of earth,it will experience an attractive force equal to the weight of the body m0 g.
 The direction of the gravitational force is towards the center of the earth.The gravitational field becomes weaker and weaker as we go farther and farther away from the earth.

 What is Gravitational field strength?